 Andrew Carnegie Centennial Fellowship In Support of Visiting Scholars in the Social Sciences from Arab Universities

-Visiting scholars may spend three to six months in residence, during which they will be expected to conduct their own research and prepare their work for publication.
+Visiting scholars may spend three to four months in residence, during which they will be expected to conduct their own research and prepare their work for publication.
 Areas of inquiry include but are not limited to research that focuses on participatory governance, urban development, participatory urban planning, local government reform, public service provision, the political problems of mega-cities, asset-based approaches to urban development, urban mobilization, municipal elections, and public space in the Middle East and North Africa.
 Visiting scholars will also collaborate with Professor Diane Singerman on a project related to these themes.

 In addition to developing and submitting their own research for publication, the scholars will be expected to: